We Are Serious About Our Water

 The water in our system ranges from low to medium hardness; hardness is determined by the presence of magnesium and calcium.
 Since your body needs both nutrients, a level of water hardness is considered good for you, and safe.
 The downside to this relative hardness means more deposits on things like your dishes.
 To soften water, sodium is used.
 If desired, we recommend you only add this nutrient to your hot water source.

 Due to the elevation change that occurs between the upper levels of the town to the lower areas, our complex water system is comprised of pressure zones.
 The pressures are regulated by a series of pressure regulating valves (PRV), and depending on your location to a particular zone, the pressure can vary from 40 pounds per square inch (psi) to 250 psi.
-Every building and residence is required to have its own PRV to protect its system from high pressure, and expected to regulate it at a usable level.
+Every building and residence is required to have its own PRV to protect its system from high pressure and expected to regulate it at a usable level.
 Since PVRs can wear out over time, you should check it regularly for proper operation.
-Your system may also be equipped with a backflow prevention device requiring annual inspection.
+Your system may also be equipped with a backflow prevention device requiring an annual inspection.
 If your pressure is too low, you may boost it to a preferred level.

 Fats, Oils & Grease Disposal